‘‘Shit-sticks! It’s that freaky-fakey Tank Girl!’’

 The Wonderful World Of Tank Girl series from Titan Comics reunites TG duo – writer creator, Alan Martin and new artist on the block, the very skilled, Brett Parson, and the good news is, the series is a blast so far.
 Each issue also comes with variant covers as you would expect, but one rather clever design is replicating a vintage book dust-jacket theme from the 1950 and 60s.

-TG finds herself framed for murder (‘‘shitberries on toast’’, Tank Girl announces) and pursued by of Australia’s nastiest crime syndicate, what can she do… became a 1960s inspired secret agent of course!
-Tank Girl has never been about well laid out plots, story lines or character development in all honestly, but that is what part of the charm and fun is.
-You buy the ticket and you take the ride which usually involves profanity, mindless violence, and buckets of fun.
+TG finds herself framed for murder (‘‘shitberries on toast’’, Tank Girl announces) and pursued by one of Australia’s nastiest crime syndicate, what can she do… became a 1960s inspired secret agent of course!
+Tank Girl has never been about well laid out plots, story lines or character development in all honesty, but that is part of the great charm of the comic.
+You buy the ticket and you take the ride, which usually involves profanity, mindless violence, and buckets of fun.

 Take it with an open mind, enjoy the references, a less than subtle Bond-ish Aston Martin crossed with Lt.
 Columbo’s dilapidated jalopy for one, and sly winks to Tank Girl’s age – ‘‘this baby was state-of-the-art thirty years ago’’ and it is a great read.
-The art work is sharp and Parson captures the gang brilliantly, Martin’s dialogue equally as always delivers fun and quick funny dialogue Is it the best Tank Girl out there, possibly not but it does not have to be, let’s hope the final issue keeps the momentum going and goes out on a tank exploding high.
+The art work is sharp and Parson’s artwork is bold, sharp and captures the gang brilliantly, and Martin, as always, delivers his trademark, quick, funny, no nonsense dialogue.
+Is The Man From T.A.N.K.G.I.R.L. the best Tank Girl out there?
+Possibly not but it doesn’t have to be.
+Let’s hope the final issue keeps the momentum going and goes out on a tank exploding high.